 Australia, Eritrea, India, Sudan, South Africa and Tanzania.

-Subsequently, Mauritius, Srilanka, Iran, Kenya, Maldives, Oman, Yemen, France, Bangladesh, Comoros, Mozambique, Seychelles and Myanmar acceded to the MOU.
-As of September 2017, nineteen countries have become parties to the Memorandum.
+Subsequently, Mauritius, Srilanka, Iran, Kenya, Maldives, Oman, Yemen, France, Bangladesh, Comoros, Mozambique, Seychelles, Myanmar and Madagascar acceded to the MOU.
+As of March 2018, twenty countries have become parties to the Memorandum.
 The Memorandum came into effect on 1st April 1999.